Caprettone: Viticulture

 Caprettone is an early to mid-ripening grape variety that is usually harvested in Campania in mid to late September.
 The grape is noted for being able to maintain moderate acidity levels even in the warm climate of southern Italy.

 Wine regions

 For the 2000 census, Caprettone was still officially recognized as a clone/synonym for Coda di Volpe, which had 1027 ha reported, so the exact number of plantings for the grape is not known.
 Ampelographers believe that true Caprettone is mostly isolated to the province of Napoli where 15 villages around Mount Vesuvius have had a long history of production with the grape.

-Under DOC regulation, Caprettone can not be made as a varietal wine though it is permitted to be a minor blending component in the white wine of Lacryma Christi del Vesuvio Bianco.
+Under DOC regulation, Caprettone can be made as a varietal wine under the Vesuvio DOC regulations, and it is permitted to be a major blending component in the white wine of Lacryma Christi del Vesuvio Bianco.
 In the Rogue River Valley appellation of Oregon in the U. S., a varietal wine is made from local Caprettone grapes.